Modifying the Child Support Order or Arrangements

 Significant changes in the income of the parent seeking support also can be a basis for modification.
 If the custodial parent’s income drops (particularly through no fault of the custodial parent), that might be a basis for increasing support.
 If the custodial parent’s income increases, that might be basis for reducing support from the noncustodial parent.

-A child support payment would not be reduced if a father quit a full-time job and returned to school.
-Nor will the child support of a successful brain surgeon who abandons his practice to become a street musician.
+A child support payment would not be reduced if a parent quit a full-time job and returned to school.
+Nor will the child support of a successful brain surgeon who abandons his or her practice to become a street musician.
 If the payor becomes unemployed and then takes a lower paying job, a reconsideration of the amount of child support due might be appropriate.

 When a parent experiences a financial setback, one of the last things that he or she may want to do is incur more expenses by hiring an attorney to try to reduce support.
 But if the parent has a good reason to reduce support, the money is well spent.
 If the local court is user-friendly, the parent seeking to change support might try to represent himself or herself.